adnaan/gomodest-starter/README.md

-**GOMODEST** is a demo app inspired from modest approaches to building webapps as enlisted in https://modestjs.works/.
+**GOMODEST** is a Multi Page App(MPA) using Go's `html/template`, `SvelteJS` and `StimulusJS`.
+It is inspired from modest approaches to building webapps as enlisted in https://modestjs.works/.
 It can be used as a template to spin off simple Go webapps.

 ## Motivation